liyanchang/yubikey-setup/README.md

 3. Generate Keys

-_Note:_ If you have a Yubikey 4, you should use 4096 as your key length.
+_Note:_ If you have a YubiKey 4, you should use 4096 as your key length.
 NEO owners should use 2048 as that is the maximum supported.

 ```bash